 The idea of a simple, passive crossfeed circuit has been around for quite a long time.
 Siegfried Linkwitz described a circuit back in 1971.
 In fact, the "Linkwitz" crossfeed circuit is the basis for many crossfeed designs still in use today, including the UHA-4.
 The version used in the UHA-4 has a modified configuration which allows true bypass when the switch is off.
 The circuit is isolated between two active stages, which means it cannot be affected by the source impedance or the load impedance.
 In other words, its sound doesn't change with different headphones or sound sources.

-If you’d like to read more about crossfeed in general, I’ve seen plenty of great explanations and illustrations out there.
-Chu Moy wrote an excellent article which I often see referenced.
-It’s available here:
+If you'd like to read more about crossfeed in general, I've seen plenty of great explanations and illustrations out there, including this one: HeadRoom Learning Center: Headphone Imaging

 Why use crossfeed?
 Quite simply, it can make headphone listening more natural and less fatiguing, especially over long periods of time.
 If you are sometimes bothered by that "inside-your-head" sound which headphones can give, crossfeed can reduce that.

 How does the UHA-4 crossfeed sound?
 It is designed to have minimal impact on overall frequency response.
 The effect depends on the nature of the recording.
 With a very wide sound stage or hard-panned instruments, the crossfeed moves the image forwards and away from your ears.
 On a recording which has a narrower soundstage to begin with, the effect is more subtle.
 Like I mentioned, I don't use it often, but I'm glad I have it available when I need it.